 This property at the north end of Nungwi’s sensational main beach has all the amenities you'd expect of a luxury Zanzibar beach resort that’s associated with the international Hilton chain.
 All the same, the resort doesn't lack local character.
 Rooms are decorated in traditional Zanzibari style with Swahili four-poster beds and flowing walk-in mosquito nets.
 The outdoor Fisherman’s Grill serves excellent seafood right above the beach.
 If you're feeling decadent, head to the (truly fabulous) swimming pool and indulge in a drink from the pool bar while you paddle around.

 Flame Tree Cottages

 I love the home-away-from-home feel of this small beachfront resort.
 Owned and managed by a charming live-in Zanzibari Scottish couple, Flame Tree feels like an oasis of old-world calm in the bustling resort village of Nungwi.
 Individually decorated cottages adorn a manicured garden that also incorporates a swimming pool and a scattering of tempting hammocks.
-Don’t miss the sand-between-your-toes seaside restaurant, which serves great seafood and will gladly accommodate vegans and other dietary requirements.
+Don’t miss the sand-between-your-toes seaside restaurant, which serves great seafood and will gladly accommodate vegans and other people with dietary requirements.